nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 ```

-Code for the DynamoDB Document Client looks quite similar besides the parameters we pass to the method.
-In the Document Client it is not needed to specify the data-type of the used key for example it is abstracted from the variable type by the client.
+Code for the DynamoDB Document Client looks quite similar besides the parameters that are passed to the method.
+In the Document Client it is not needed to specify the data-type of the used key.
+It is abstracted from the variable type by the client.

 ```